 Click next after the table created is selected.

-It is important to ensure the order of columns in the source data file is correctly mapped to the columns of the table created.
+It is important to guarantee the order of columns in the source data file is correctly mapped to the columns of the table created.

-The recommended approach is to ensure the columns of the source data’s order is the same as the order of the columns in ODPS table.
+The recommended approach is to guarantee the columns of the source data’s order is the same as the order of the columns in ODPS table.

 Click peer mapping to map source to target.